dpa-newslab/bbc-newshack-2017/did.md

 ---
 layout: default
 homepage: 3
-hash: our-solution
+hash: what-we-wanted
-navigation: Our solution
+navigation: what we wanted
-title: Our solution
+title: what we wanted
 description: |
 ---